MultiCrafter: High-Fidelity Multi-Subject Generation via Disentangled Attention and Identity-Aware Preference Alignment: Related Work

 \section{Related Work}

-\textbf{Subject-driven Generation} has attracted increasing attention with the development of diffusion models and multimodal~\citep{chen2023disenbooth, han2023svdiff, shi2023instantbooth, ruiz2024hyperdreambooth, wu2024spherediffusion,wu2024videomaker,wu2025customcrafter,hua2023dreamtuner, han2024face, liu2023cones, liu2023cones2, dou2024gvdiff,gu2024mix,feng2025personalize,ma2025magcache,ma2024ovmr,ma2025multi,zhao2024towards,li2025realcam}.
+\textbf{Subject-driven Generation} has attracted increasing attention~\cite{chen2023disenbooth, han2023svdiff, shi2023instantbooth, ruiz2024hyperdreambooth, hua2023dreamtuner, han2024face, liu2023cones, liu2023cones2,feng2025personalize, wang2024high, chen2024disenstudio}.
 These works can be broadly categorized into two types.
-(1) Fine-tuning-based methods, includes methods such as Textual Inversion~\citep{gal2022image}, DreamBooth~\citep{ruiz2023dreambooth}, and Custom Diffusion~\citep{kumari2023multi}.
+(1) Fine-tuning-based methods~\cite{gal2022image,ruiz2023dreambooth,kumari2023multi}.
 These approaches achieve customization by fine-tuning part of the model's parameters.
-(2) Tuning-free methods, like IP-Adapter~\citep{ye2023ip}, InstantID~\citep{wang2024instantid}, and PhotoMaker~\citep{li2024photomaker}.
+(2) Tuning-free methods~\cite{ye2023ip,wang2024instantid,li2024photomaker}.
 These approaches leverage large-scale training to eliminate the need for retraining when the subject changes.
-However, customized generation of multiple subjects from a single image introduces new challenges, especially in maintaining individual subject fidelity and mitigating attribute entanglement.
-Recently, the powerful capabilities of foundation models based on the DiT \citep{peebles2023scalable} architecture have greatly enhanced the generation of multiple subjects, leading to the emergence of a series of works such as HunyuanCustom~\citep{hu2025hunyuancustom}, OmniControl \citep{tan2024ominicontrol}, UniReal \citep{chen2025unireal}, UNO \citep{wu2025less}, DreamO \citep{mou2025dreamo} and XVerse \citep{chen2025xverse}.
+Recently, the powerful capabilities of foundation models based on the DiT \cite{peebles2023scalable} architecture have greatly enhanced the generation of multiple subjects, resulting in many excellent multi-subject generation works, \eg, HunyuanCustom~\cite{hu2025hunyuancustom}, OmniControl \cite{tan2024ominicontrol}, UniReal \cite{chen2025unireal}, UNO \cite{wu2025less}, OmniGen~\cite{xiao2025omnigen}.
+Some methods~\cite{liu2023customizable,gu2024mix,wang2025msdiffusion} address attribute leakage using user-provided spatial layouts to constrain attention during inference, which increases complexity for users.
+Our ICL-based method directly constrains attention between the reference and generated images during training, bypassing the text modality, enabling precise spatial alignment and requiring no extra user input at inference.